-“Telling stories with objects” as stated in their website, is the Museum’s collections principle.
-These objects exemplify the Jewish culture and history, and honor the people whose stories they tell.
+“Telling stories with objects” as stated on their website, is the Museum’s collections principle.
+These objects exemplify the Jewish culture and history and honor the people whose stories they tell.

 A wonderful way to learn about their history is to make a walking tour in Berlin!
 In the inexpensive Jewish Berlin’s Destruction & Rebirth tour you’ll hear tales of Jews before, during and after the World War II.
 The guides are very passionate, what makes it an excellent tour!